 The windmills will be used to generate power and pump water from the catchment dam back to the upper dam to feed the hydro plant which would run when there was no wind or sun acting as a standby source of power.
-The dams could also be used for recreation and perhaps even be stocked with fish for tourist fishing activities.
+The dams could also be used for recreation and perhaps even be stocked with fish.